Ly0n/awesome-robotic-tooling/README.md

 * [imu_utils](https://github.com/gaowenliang/imu_utils) - A ROS package tool to analyze the IMU performance
 * [kalibr_allan](https://github.com/rpng/kalibr_allan) - IMU Allan standard deviation charts for use with Kalibr and inertial kalman filters
 * [pyquaternion](https://github.com/KieranWynn/pyquaternion) - is a full-featured Python module for representing and using quaternions
+* [robot_calibration](https://github.com/mikeferguson/robot_calibration/) - This package offers calibration of a number of parameters of a robot, such as: 3D Camera intrinsics, extrinsics Joint angle offsets and robot frame offsets

 ## Sensor Processing